Writings in the Science of al-Jarḥ wa al-Taʿdīl

 This article is based on Uṣūl al-Jarḥ wa al-Taʿdīl wa ʿIlm al-Rijāl by Shaykh Nūr al-Dīn ʿItr.

-The documentation of ḥadīth began during the lifetime of the Prophet Muḥammad (ﷺ), as evidenced in various reports.
-However, systematic compilation of ḥadīth occurred in the 2nd century Hijri under the directive of the just Caliph, ʿUmar ibn ʿAbd al-ʿAzīz.
-Among the earliest known compilations attributed to al-Makḥūl al-Dimashqī (d.
-112 AH) are two works: Kitāb al-Sunan and Kitāb al-Masāʾil fī al-Fiqh.
+The documentation of ḥadīth began during the lifetime of the Prophet Muḥammad ﷺ, as several reports attest.
+The systematic compilation of ḥadīth, however, took shape in the second century Hijrī, under the directive of the just Caliph, ʿUmar ibn ʿAbd al-ʿAzīz.
+Among the earliest known compilations are two attributed to al-Makḥūl al-Dimashqī (d.
+112 AH): Kitāb al-Sunan and Kitāb al-Masāʾil fī al-Fiqh.

-The authorship focusing specifically on narrators developed later.
+Authorship focused specifically on the narrators came later.
 The first known contributions include works by:

 - Al-Layth ibn Saʿd (94–175 AH): He compiled al-Tārīkh and was a contemporary of Imām Mālik.